AliMahmoud67/FlyRank_Starter/work/capstone_report.md

 GSC availability is checked so missing search data is treated as unavailable data rather than zero performance.

-The project uses pseudonymized data and does not include client names, domains, URLs, private search queries, credentials
+The project uses pseudonymized data and does not include client names, domains, URLs, private search queries, credentials.

 ## 3. Baseline